A Work In Progress is a 501(c)(3) Community Collaboration Yoga Studio in Salina, Kansas

 It helps me stay sane and makes me feel good.
 I love the physical and mental benefits I gain from yoga and am always a little bit happier and lighter after finishing a practice.
 I love that there is no judgement on the mat and that I can do what feels right for my body at the time and don’t have to worry about keeping up with anyone else.
 It just makes me happy!

-How has yoga changed your life?
+How has yoga impacted your life?

 It has given me a purpose (outside of being a mom), something to work on and to challenge myself both mentally and physically.
 It has helped me stay focused in life and to slow down and breath.
 Yoga opened me up and made me want to share its awesomeness with others.
 I have met so many wonderful people along my yoga journey and that in itself has changed my life!